10 Late News: 2012–2014

-In September 2013, Danielle Isdale replaced Hamish Macdonald after he resigned and the bulletin was rebranded as Ten Eyewitness News: Late.
+In September 2013, Danielle Isdale replaced Hamish Macdonald after he resigned and the bulletin was renamed Ten Eyewitness News: Late.

 In February 2014, Network Ten announced that Hugh Riminton would replace Danielle Isdale as presenter, and Victoria Murphy would become the sports presenter.
-The format would return to a standard bulletin instead of the magazine-style previously used.
+The format would return to a standard bulletin instead of the magazine-style format previously used.

 Fill in presenters include Sandra Sully (News) and Matt Suleau (Sport).

-In late May 2014, in a move by the Ten Network to make budget cuts, Ten Eyewitness News Late was axed.
+On 21 May 2014, in a move by Network Ten to make budget cuts, Ten Eyewitness News: Late was axed.

+2017–present

+In November 2017, the rights to the 1991–2014 broadcasts were transferred to U.S. company CBS Corporation, after they took over Network Ten, with CBS subsequently re-merging with Viacom to form ViacomCBS in 2019 (renamed Paramount Global in 2022).
+In October 2023, Network 10 announced that it would return a late night news bulletin to its schedule in 2024, to be streamed first on 10Play and YouTube at 10:00 pm followed by an approximately half-hour delayed broadcast on the main channel from 10:30 pm, under the working title 10 at 10: The Late News.

+On 17 April 2024, it was confirmed that the revival bulletin would premiere on 29 April 2024 as 10 Late News with Ursula Heger presenting.

+Amanda Hart, Taylor Ryan, Ashleigh Raper or Tallulah Thompson are fill-in presenters.